Alabama State Route 133: Future

 As part of the ongoing Patton Island Corridor development, changes will be made to SR 133.

 In Lauderdale County, the final extension of the project, from Huntsville Road to Helton Drive, opened on October 16, 2008.
 This included the opening of an overpass and interchange at the intersection with Florence Boulevard.
 (US 43/US 72/SR 13).
 The highway is six lanes from the Patton Island Bridge north to the connection with Helton Drive and its intersection with Hermitage Drive.
 The routing of SR 133 on this new portion is unclear, however; signage still points SR 133 to Veterans Drive.
 It is possible that SR 133 will eventually be routed on this new roadway to Helton Drive, then follow Helton Drive to Cox Creek Parkway.

-In Colbert County, Wilson Dam Road continues to be upgraded to a multi-lane highway.
-As of late 2008, the road is six lanes from the Tennessee River south through Muscle Shoals to Avalon Avenue.
-Plans call for the highway to eventually be four-laned from Avalon Avenue south to SR 20; however, those plans are on hold after landowners' disputed the State of Alabama's offers to purchase their land along the proposed right-of-way.